Surface code compilation via edge-disjoint paths: Comparison of EDPC with existing approaches

 \subsection{Numerical results}

-Here we compare our EDPC compilation algorithm (\cref{alg:edpce}) and the \sw{}-based compilation algorithm (\cref{alg:swap-compilation}) when applied to a number of different input circuits.
+Here we numerically compare the performance of EDPC with the \sw{}-based compilation algorithm (\cref{alg:swap-compilation}) when applied to a number of different input circuits.
+Note that our implementation of the EDPC compilation algorithm here differs slightly from that given in \cref{alg:edpc}, by greedily executing \cnot{}s earlier where possible.
+See \cref{app:edpcImplementation} for details of the implementation.

-We first consider randomly generated circuits of different gate densities.
-Our random circuits are built up of sequential sets of disjoint \cnot{}s that act on randomly selected pairs of data qubits.
+Our first input circuit example consists of random parallel \cnot{} circuits of different gate densities.
 The density $n_\cnot{}$ of a circuit is how many of the data qubits are involved in a \cnot{} gate in any such set.
 Therefore, $n_\cnot{} = 0.1 n$ means that $10\%$ of all qubits ($n$) are performing a \cnot{} gate in each set.
-Our random circuits consist of a sequence of 20 sets of randomly selected disjoint \cnot{}s at various densities.
 For each data point, we sample 10 random circuits and plot the mean space-time cost in \cref{fig:benchmark-random-circuits} with the standard error of the mean in the shaded region.
 The runtime of the \sw{} protocol was bounded by 2 days, which was insufficient for larger instances of these random circuits at high densities.

 We also consider a more structured input circuit, namely implementing half of a multi-controlled-$X$ gate, \cknot{k}.
 We consider decompositions of \cknot{k} for $k$ integer powers of $2$, but only compile the first half of the circuit, given in \cref{fig:multi-controlled-x-half-circuit}.
 A $T$-efficient implementation of \cknot{k} uses measurement and feedback for uncomputation~\cite{Jones2013}, which are not captured in our model (see \cref{sec:conclusion}).
 We plot the space-time cost of compiling the half \cknot{k} in \cref{fig:multi-controlled-x-half-results}.
 We see that the dependence on the number of qubits $k$ is worse for \sw{}-based compilation, and results in a larger space-time cost starting at 64 qubits.
 Unfortunately, the \sw{}-based compilation is quite slow: we ran the algorithm for at most 3 days and 9 hours at each data point and were only able to obtain results up to 128 qubits.
 However, the data we were able to obtain indicates a cross-over for compiling \cknot{k} circuits.
 The \sw{}-based compilation has better space-time performance for small instances, while EDPC has a better space-time performance for compiling large \cknot{k} circuits.